 Let her comments and snide remarks roll off (yes, this can be hard), and let time and her actions speak for themselves.

-Remember, your fella is with you despite the things she has said and done up to this point.
+Keep this in mind – your fella is with you despite the things she has said and done up to this point.
 Chances are in your favor that he is barely listening to her, if at all.
+Most of the time, what she is saying bothers us way more than it bothers him!
+So, don’t expect him to experience the outrage you feel.
+Many men just don’t think that way, because many of them just don’t listen or care about words!

 If you remain focused on building a strong relationship with your husband and the more rational members of his family, you can spend less time being concerned with the things she says that most people are probably ignoring anyway.